ppy/osu-wiki/news/2021-11-08-performance-points-star-rating-updates.md

 ---

 Massive thanks to listed contributors for all the changes made above plus providing details and assistance with this newspost, and all the members of the community who gave their feedback.
+We'd also like to thank all of the wikifriends involved in helping iron out this article, especially [spaceman_atlas](https://osu.ppy.sh/users/3035836), [Walavouchey](https://osu.ppy.sh/users/5773079) and [clayton](https://osu.ppy.sh/users/3666350).

 —osu!team